jjj11x/stc_rpncalc/README.md

 In practice, the keyboard debouncing works much better than the original firmware (which would occasionally miss keystrokes).

 # Implementation on an STC 8051 Microcontroller
 This was my 1st time using an 8051 microcontroller.
-The architecture is a bit limiting for programming in C compared to more modern architectures -- even compared to other 8-bit microcontrollers such as the AVR (used in the arduino).
-Most significantly, there is no stack-pointer-relative addressing, which makes C functions takes up a lot of code space, since they must emulate stack-pointer-relative addressing.
+The architecture is a bit limiting for programming in "high-level" languages such as C compared to more modern architectures -- even compared to other 8-bit architectures such as the AVR (used in the arduino).
+Most significantly, there is no stack-pointer-relative addressing, which makes C functions takes up a lot of code space, since they have to emulate stack-pointer-relative addressing.
 Unfortunately, the microcontroller used only has 13K of code space.
 The compiler used (SDCC) also does not support using a 2nd data pointer, even though STC's implementation of the 8051 has one.

 I've avoided relying on the functions being able to be re-entrant, so that they do not depend on having a stack.
 SDCC is *not* set to use `--stack-auto` to reduce code size (this means functions are not re-entrant).
 Some "large" local variables are declared as static in functions to save on the code space needed to emulate a stack.
-There are a lot more globals than I would typically like to have, and less passing pointers to functions, since these are extremely expensive (to account for the 3 different memory types).
+I used a lot more globals than I what I would typically like to have used, and a lot less pointers passed to functions, since these are extremely expensive (to account for the 3 different memory types).

 Another weird thing about the 8051 is that not all of the memory is addressed the same way.
 On this microcontroller, there are 512 bytes of ram total, of which:

 - only 128 bytes can be addressed directly (or indirectly)
-	- the start of this address space is also shared with general purpose registers, so you don't actually have the full 128 bytes
+	- the start of this address space is also shared with general purpose registers, so you don't actually have the full 128 bytes of directly addressable memory
 - (there are also 128 bytes of "special function registers" which can be addressed directly to set up the microcontroller and its peripherals)
 - 128 bytes can be addressed only indirectly (used in this firmware for the stack, and intermediate working registers)
 - 256 bytes can be addressed as external memory
 	- on the original 8051, this memory would have actually been external, but on this microcontroller the "external" ram is built in
 	- addressing this memory is more difficult than addressing indirect memory, which is itself more difficult than addressing memory directly

-Thus, there are special compiler directives to tell it where to place things in memory.
+Thus, there are special compiler directives to tell it what address space to place variables in memory.
 (Even for a simple calculator, there isn't enough directly addressable memory (128 bytes) to store everything.)
 General-purpose pointers and operations using general-purpose pointers are relatively expensive since the pointers must encode the memory type.

 # Licensing